Home

-Shrewsbury Street Pastors now in its Eleventh year
+Shrewsbury Street Pastors now going into its twelfth year

 Shrewsbury Street Pastors is a volunteer-based initiative with a mandate to be a tangible Christian influence in Shrewsbury.